eavestn/learnings/azure/app-services.md

 ##### The Difference Between `<Content />` and `<None />`

-This is important due to Azure Pipeline's packaging of the distributable.
+:warning: This is important due to Azure Pipeline's packaging of the distributable.